hpalmete/dilbert-tools/README.md

 Syntax:  `fetch-dilbert [options] [-o|--output|--output-dir <path>] <date/year> [...]`

-This script downloads one or more Dilbert strips.

 A date or range of dates must be given on the command line as positional arguments in one of the following formats: